otto8-ai/tools/README.md

 # Tools
-The home of official Acorn tools
+The home of official Obot tools

 ## Issues
 Want to open an issue?
-Head over to the [Acorn repo](https://github.com/acorn-io/acorn/issues).
+Head over to the [Obot repo](https://github.com/obot-platform/obot/issues).
 Tool related issues will have the `tools` label.